noi-techpark/odh-docs/source/datasets.rst

 .. versionadded:: 2020.09 New domain category `Other`, which includes dataset that do not belong to existing domains.

+.. versionadded:: 2020.09 New description of domains, new diagrams that show the datasets encompassed in each domain.

 The goal of the Open Data Hub project is to make available datasets containing data about the South Tyrolean ecosystem, to allow third parties to develop novel applications on top of them, consuming the exposed